• Skip to primary navigation

 It will provide you with all the information that you will need.

-Our objective is to provide you with relevant information regarding changes to the current PSW program requirements.
+Our objective is to provide you with relevant information regarding changes to the current personal support worker program requirements.

 This will eventually enable you to make an informed choice as you embark on a career as a Personal Support Worker.